simon-ameye/avl-preonLab_HTC_averaging/README.md

 # PreonLab-HTC-averaging
 This simple Python script will average your PreonLab heat transfer and HTC for E-motor, engine (and everything that rotates) simulations.
-This is useful if you want to do an external study of heat transfers in a third party tool
+This is useful if you want to do an external study of heat transfers in a third party tool.

 It will automaticaly do the averaging of heat flux sensors that :
 - Are linked to a sensor plane using sensor plane temperature (We want global HTCs)
 - Have keyframed "behavior"

-It will detect active frames and will do the averaging of all those frames And it will then create a CSV file for each sensor.
+It will detect active frames and will do the averaging of all those frames.
+And it will then create a CSV file for each sensor.

 It will build a CSV file like :